shabih-abbas/web-dev-practice/README.md

 # 🌐 Web Development Portfolio

-A collection of my web development projects, including required projects for the **freeCodeCamp JavaScript Algorithms and Data Structures Certification**.
+A collection of my web development projects, including required projects for the [freeCodeCamp JavaScript Algorithms and Data Structures Certification](https://www.freecodecamp.org/certification/shabih-abbas/javascript-algorithms-and-data-structures-v8)📜.
 All projects are deployed on **Netlify** for live preview.

 ---